sukaizer/Mobipic/README.md

 # Mobipic

-Welcome to **Mobipic**, a third year project at Paris-Saclay University !
+Welcome to **Mobipic**, a third year project at Paris-Saclay University.
-It is a basic photo editor
+It is a basic photo editor written in Java using JavaFx

 ### Contributors
 * @sukaizer